sfera-labs/sfera-app-webapp/src/site/markdown/client-functions.md

 ```

 ### event
-Sends an event with the specified id and value to the server.
+Sends a UI event (instance of [UIEvent class](../../sfera/apidocs/cc/sferalabs/sfera/ui/UIEvent.html)) with the specified id and value to the server.

 ```js
 event(<id>, <value>)